ott-jax/ott/docs/glossary.rst

         :math:`\rho_a, \rho_b` to :math:`\infty`.

     envelope theorem
-        The envelope theorem is a major result about the differentiability properties of the value function of a parameterized optimization problem.
+        The envelope theorem or Danskin's theorem is a major result about the differentiability properties of the value function of a parameterized optimization problem.
 Namely, that for a function :math:`f` defined implicitly as an optimal objective parameterized by a vector :math:`x`,

         .. math::
           h(x):=\min_z s(x,z), z^\star(x):=\arg\min_z s(x,z)